 Fortunately, there a variety of robust solutions available to those looking to clean up their digital footprint.
 Premium services such as DeleteMe come at a cost, but are effective in removing personal information from data broker websites and Google search results.
 Troy Hunt’s Have I Been Pwned is also a popular solution for checking whether your email accounts have been exposed due to data leaks.
 There are also corporate solutions such as ReputationDefender which are great for reputation management purposes.

 Improving your digital security can quite easily seem like a daunting task, but it’s important to remember to take the process one step at a time.
-Each and every step you take is another brick added to your wall of defense against the myriad of hazards lurking within the digital space.
+Each and every step you take is another brick added to your wall of defence against the myriad of hazards lurking within the digital space.
 Use this article as a guide to better understanding the full scope of threats to your digital security so that you can stay one step ahead and safeguard yourself against privacy invasion and attacks.

 The holiday shopping season is officially upon us!
 Are you taking measures to improve digital security and protect yourself or your company against threats?
 Contact us today to learn more about our suite of tools and services which can help you get started on your path to a more secure digital presence.